noyara3/R_Packages/README.md

 We will discuse here the function of each package, even though there ar emulti fucntions for each one, but I will focus on the part that will help in population genetic analysis.

 ## library(adegenet)
+This package provide DAPC:
+DAPC stands for Discriminant Analysis of Principal Components.
+It is a statistical method used to identify clusters in multivariate data sets, and it can be used to determine the genetic structure of populations or species.
+DAPC uses principal component analysis (PCA) combined with discriminant function analysis (DFA), which allows researchers to visualize patterns within their dataset that may not have been visible before.